Power outages linger for millions as another icy storm looms

 More than 100 million people live in areas covered by some type of winter weather warning, watch or advisory, the weather service said.

 Record low temperatures were reported in city after city.
-Blame the polar vortex, a weather pattern that usually keeps to the Arctic but is increasingly spilling into lower latitudes.
-Scientists say global warming caused by humans is partly responsible for making the polar vortex's southward escapes longer and more frequent.
+Scientists say the polar vortex, a weather pattern that usually keeps to the Arctic, is increasingly spilling into lower latitudes and sticking around longer, and global warming caused by humans is partly responsible.